MonetDB/pymonetdb/doc/filetransfers.rst

 In this example we called `upload.text_writer()` which yields a text-mode file-like object.
 There is also `upload.binary_writer()` which yields a binary-mode file-like object.
-This works even if the server requested a text mode object but in that case you have to make sure the bytes you write are valid utf-8 and delimited with Unix line endings rather than Windows line endings.
+This works even if the server requested a text mode object, but in that case you have to make sure the bytes you write are valid utf-8 and delimited with Unix line endings rather than Windows line endings.

 If you want to refuse an up- or download, call `upload.send_error()` to send an